matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Services**

-- Used to fetch/store/update any kind of data in our app
+- Used to fetch/store/update any kind of data in our app.
-- Almost always where we are going to put network requests
+- Almost always where we are going to put network requests.
-- Data flows from a service to a component
+- Data flows from a service to a component.
-- Services are implemented as classes
+- Services are implemented as classes.
-- Angular will automatically create a single instance of each service for us
+- Angular will automatically create a single instance of each service for us.

 **Services Behavior**